MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CorporateManagement/Update-MgDeviceAppManagementMobileApp.md

   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

 `BODYPARAMETER <IMicrosoftGraphMobileApp>`: An abstract class containing the base properties for Intune mobile apps.
+Note: Listing mobile apps with `$expand=assignments` has been deprecated.
+Instead get the list of apps without the `$expand` query on `assignments`.
+Then, perform the expansion on individual applications.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Assignments <IMicrosoftGraphMobileAppAssignment[]>]`: The list of group assignments for this mobile app.